marceloalcocer/ultrajs/README.rst

 ultrajs is a collection of tools for performing calculations/conversions related to ultrafast optics in your browser.
 All tools are implemented in pure client-side JavaScript — no data is ever transferred to external servers.

+The code for ultrajs is freely available on GitHub: https://github.com/marceloalcocer/ultrafast

 Modules
 ############